minthanthtoo/myanmar-collation-stats/README.md

 <b>Note:</b>

-_Syllable_ = a combination of myanmar letters; one or more syllables join to form a myanmar word.
+_Syllable_ = a combination of myanmar letters; one or more syllables join to form a myanmar word

-_Syllable-head_ = the first consonant in a syllable.
+_Syllable-head_ = the main or first(in standard storage) consonant or independent vowel in a syllable

 _Syllable-tail_ = the remaining part in a syllable except syllable-head

 Rules
 =====
-We consider the following words have different types of syllable: ယောက္ခမ, ယောက်ျား, ယောက်ဖ.<br/>
+We consider the following words to have different types of syllable: ယောက္ခမ, ယောက်ျား, ယောက်ဖ.<br/>
 So we count them as different syllables.

 	ယောက္	:5